sbcshop/UHF_Reader_ESP-32_Software/README.md

 ### 2. Testing First Code
    - At this step you are all set to test codes, for easy getting started we have provided various demo [example codes](https://github.com/sbcshop/UHF_Reader_ESP-32_Software/tree/main/examples) in github which you can download and try.
-   - Open one example code in Arduino and make sure you have selected correct board with suitable com port, click on upload button to transfer code on Ardi-32.
+   - Open one example code in Arduino and make sure you have selected correct board with suitable com port, click on upload button to transfer code on ESP32 of UHF reader Board.
      <img src="https://github.com/sbcshop/ArdiFi_Software/blob/main/images/uploadCode.gif">

    - Checkout other examples below and build your own custom program codes using those references.

 ### 3. Installing Libraries
-   - Download [library zip file]() provided here in github.
+   - Download [library zip file](https://github.com/sbcshop/UHF_Reader_ESP-32_Software/blob/main/libraries.zip) provided here in github.
    - Extract and copy files inside Document > Arduino > Libraries folder.
 Make sure to restart Arduino IDE whenever you update or add any libraries.

      <img src= "https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/blob/main/images/library_files_path.png" />